AustinWise/DinnerKillPoints/README.md

 ### Bill Splitter

-The bill splitting logic live in the [`BillSplitter`](src/DkpWeb/Util/BillSplitter.cs) class.
-This bill splitter has some intersting features:
+The bill splitting logic live in the [`BillSplitter`](src/DkpLib/BillSplitter.cs) class.
+This bill splitter has some interesting features:

-* Obnoxiously fair and accurate bill splitting.
+- Obnoxiously fair and accurate bill splitting.
 It tracks debt in terms of pennies using floating point.
 Once all debts are allocated, it distributes the sub-penny debts fairly to make everything add up.
-* Support for items bought by person or shared with the party.
+- Support for items bought by person or shared with the party.
-* Distributes tax, tip, and group discounts proportionally to each person's spend amount.
+- Distributes tax, tip, and group discounts proportionally to each person's spend amount.
-* Supports two styles of having one or more people not pay for their meals, for the case of birthdays or other circumstances.
+- Supports two styles of having one or more people not pay for their meals, for the case of birthdays or other circumstances.
 In the case of `AddFreeLoader` function the person pays nothing.
   In the case of the `AddFremontBirthday` function, the person does not payform their own meal but does contribute to the cost of other people to whom the `AddFremontBirthday` is used.